NatRetsel/NatRetsel/README.md

-# Don't Let Your Memes Be Dreams
+# Memes and Dreams

-Life is too short, experience it to the fullest with memes.
+Can't say, signed an NDA

 ### 📊 Stats